🎉The 2026 Radar is live! Interested in contributing? Get into contact with us!

 Source

-Interview conducted in May 2024, led by sebis researchers.
-The interviewee is the head of legal tech at the company.
+Interview conducted in April 2026, led by sebis researchers.
+The interviewee is an M&A lawyer and Lead Innovation Partner for EMEA at the organization.

 Who is using it?